 The discursive effects rendered by this material should not be understood as ‘outcomes’, as in a traditional policy analysis, which measure the rate of success, since a post-structural perspective rejects such an understanding of evidence.
 Instead, the focus is on analysing the possible understandings that are produced by discourse (Bacchi, 2009, p.15).
-Through concurrent articulations, a discourse stabilises meaning, which renders some articulations or knowledge unthinkable, and hence other ways of understanding and addressing the problem become veiled.
+Through concurrent articulations, a discourse stabilizes meaning, which renders some articulations or knowledge unthinkable, and hence other ways of understanding and addressing the problem become veiled.
 Inspired by Bacchi’s WPR methodology (2009, p.2), the following questions guide this paper’s analysis:

 What’s the ‘problem’ represented to be?